psykube/psykube/README.md

 Lists help for any command.

 ## `port-forward <local> <remote>`
-Finds a running pod beloning to this app and forwards the specified remote port to the specified local port.
+Finds a running pod belonging to this app and forwards the specified remote port to the specified local port.

 ## `push`
 Builds and pushes the docker image to the registry.